zain-x/container/mdContainer/js/Labs/Lab10.md

 ## Objective

-- By building on your previous knowledge, create a React app where users can register/login, then log their job applications in Firestore.
+- By building on your previous knowledge, Create a React app where users can register/login, then log their job applications in Firestore.
 - Users should be able to create, read, update, and delete and filter applications by status (applied, interview, rejected, hired).
-- Use Redux Toolkit for state management and Redux Persist to store state locally
+- Use Redux Toolkit for state management and Redux Persist to store state locally.

 ## Requirements